Sidonpay/SidonPay-5bd1116c/README.md

 Welcome to the SidonPay internal admin dashboard!
 This is a React-based web application for managing payments, analytics, and user data from our mobile app.

+> Development tip: see `mock-server/README.md` for a lightweight local HTTP mock API you can run and point the frontend at via `VITE_API_BASE`.

 ## 🎯 What is This Project?

 This is an **internal admin dashboard** used by SidonPay staff to: